redcode/Z80-LKM/README.md

 	Not defined by default.

 * <span id="option_Z80_LKM_STABLE">**`-DZ80_LKM_STABLE=(YES|NO)`**</span>
-	Download the latest stable source code packages of Z80 and Zeta rather than clone the master branch of their respective Git repositories.
+	Download the source code packages of the stable versions of Z80 and Zeta instead of cloning the master branch from their respective Git repositories.
 	The default is `NO`.

 ### Build